 Option d) was not considered sufficient to address issues with more fundamental concern with the current planning criteria.
 In particular, the continued lack of flexibility to adjust planning standards as use of the systems changes will become increasingly problematic.
-The transmission planning criteria has dated and requires significant revision.
+The transmission planning criteria has dated and requires significant revision so it can enable the appropriate investments required to support the future energy developments in the SWIS.